VR Bobble Awards

 Venue and Operator Award Winners

-The team at Area15 Las Vegas with their VR Bobble Award, from left to right: Dan Pelson, COO; Winston Fisher, Founder and CEO, Michael Benneville, Founder and CCO, and Jim Heilmann, General Manager.
+Above: The team at Area15 Las Vegas with their VR Bobble Award, from left to right: Dan Pelson, COO; Winston Fisher, Founder and CEO, Michael Benneville, Founder and CCO, and Jim Heilmann, GM.

 Area 15 changed the game for immersive entertainment venues.
 The Fisher Brothers stepped out of their commercial real estate comfort zone into the overcrowded Las Vegas entertainment market.
 Area 15, anchored by Meow Wolf, is an immersive mall, event center, and entertainment district.
 They're a big supporter of VR arcade games as entertainment, offering an exciting space for LBVR solution providers to show their best stuff.